Pegg Clarke

 Pegg Clarke (c.
 1890 – 1959) was an Australian professional fashion, portrait, architectural and society photographer whose work, published frequently in magazines, was referred to by historian Jack Cato as being of "the highest standard."

 Biography

 Little is known of Pegg Clarke's early years, place or exact date of birth, or of what attracted her to photography.
-Joan Kerr has her death only as an estimate; "between 1956 and 1958," while a 2009 exhibition sets it at 1959.
+Joan Kerr has her death only as an estimate; "between 1956 and 1958," while a 2009 exhibition sets it at 1959 and her birth, 1883.
 Pegg Clarke claimed to be some seven years younger than Dora L Wilson, her lifelong companion, who was born in 1883.
 Dr. Jim Mitchell, archivist of Scotch College has proposed that she was related to Olive Clarke, secretary to Dr Colin Gilray, the college principal, from 1934 to 1953.